-In the sections below we’ll dive into Scotland’s top must-visit coastlines, from the ice cream parlours and shoreside cafes of Aberdeen to the pristine white sand on the rugged islands of the Outer Hebrides.
+In this article, we’ll dive into Scotland’s top must-visit coastlines, from the ice cream parlours and shoreside cafes of Aberdeen to the pristine white sand on the rugged islands of the Outer Hebrides.

 Whether you have an interest in famous beaches like Luskentyre on Harris or less-known places like Traigh Mhor on Barra, Scotland offers the perfect escape for sunbathing on powder-soft sand and swimming in turquoise waters.